ingresso-group/slate/source/includes/_performances.md

 `running_time` | The length / duration of the performance in minutes.

-## Extra parameters
+## --- Extra parameters ---

-There are several additional parameters that can be provided to any resource where a performance is returned in the response.
-These parameters will supply additional information related to the event.
+There are several additional parameters described below that can be provided to return additional data for each performance.

-Most of these additional parameters are either relatively slow or produce lots of data, so be aware that may effect your response times.
+These additional parameters require extra processing to retrieve the requested data, which will slow down the resource, sometimes substantially.
+They should therefore only be used where necessary.

 ## Cost ranges